Greens expel second candidate from leadership race

-OTTAWA — Montreal lawyer Meryam Haddad is appealing after the Green party expelled her from its leadership contest Tuesday.
+OTTAWA — Montreal lawyer Meryam Haddad has appealed her expulsion from the Green party leadership contest and is expecting to find out tonight if she will be let back in.

+A spokesperson for Haddad's campaign said the appeal was filed this afternoon and the party's leadership committee is to make a decision this evening.

-Haddad says she was informed Tuesday afternoon that the party was taking her off the ballot, citing violations of the party's code of conduct.
+Haddad said she was informed Tuesday afternoon that the party was taking her off the ballot, citing violations of the party's code of conduct.

 "I truly hope the Green party reconsiders for the sake of the members and democracy," she said in a tweet.